 January: Career guide and job strategies

 Career choice is certainly an important aspect of personal finance, so it’s important to approach it intentionally.
-That’s why, to kick off 2015, we unveiled the fastest growing careers 2015 — a Get Rich Slowly interactive tool and guide.
+That’s why, to kick off the year, we unveiled the fastest growing careers 2015 — a Get Rich Slowly interactive tool and guide.
 It helps students compare occupations by their national growth rate and then sort the universities that offer degrees leading to those careers on the basis of tuition cost.

 But we didn’t stop there.
 All year long we looked further at the many aspects of career management, exploring such topics as what to consider when accepting a job offer and how to decline a job offer (or resign from your current job) gracefully.